Cluster characters II: A multiplication formula: Fu--Keller's cluster character

 \section{Fu--Keller's cluster character}

 In this section, it is proven that the cluster character $X'$ defined by C. Fu and B. Keller, in \cite{FK}, satisfies a multiplication formula similar to that of \cite{GLSmf}.
-Note that the notations used here differ from those of \cite{FK}.
+In the case of the categories $\cat_w$ of Geiss--Leclerc--Schr\"oer, when $T$ a reachable cluster-tilting object, this also follows from~\cite[Theorem 4]{GLSAnsatz}.
+Note that the notations used in this section differ from those of \cite{FK}.

 Let $k$ be the field of complex numbers and let $\ec$ be a $k$-linear Hom-finite Frobenius category with split idempotents.
 Assume that its stable category $\cat$ is 2-Calabi--Yau and that $\ec$ contains a cluster tilting object $T$.
 Denote the endomorphism algebra $\End_\ec(T)$ by $A$ and recall that the algebra $\End_\cat(T)$ is denoted by $B$.
 The object $T$ is assumed to be basic with indecomposable summands $T_1,\ldots,T_n$ where the projective-injective ones are precisely $T_{r+1},\ldots,T_n$.
 For $i=1,\ldots,n$, we denote by $S_i$ the simple top of the projective $A$-module $\ec(T,T_i)$.
 The modules in $\modb$ are identified with the modules in $\moda$ without composition factors isomorphic to one of the $S_i$, $r<i\leq n$.